|

 to treat your dogs with something yummy.
 They give us so much and

 they don't ask for much in return.
-It really does seem like such a
+It really does seem

 small thing to do and yet, it means so much to them.